FredrikSvenssonUK/SweCam/README.md

 # SweCam
-Our submission for the Tox24 Challenge.
+Our submission for the Tox24 Challenge https://ochem.eu/static/challenge.do.